Airy summer living room with light curtains and neutral decor Heat-friendly summer home layout with natural light and minimal furniture

 Try these ideas:

-• Pull furniture slightly away fromthe walls
+• Pull furniture slightly away from the walls

 • Angle chairs toward natural light